MaggieHibberd/bookmark-manager/README.md

 As a user so that I can stor bookmarks to review later I want to add a bookmark to my app

+As a user so that i am able to remove my bookmark from the app I would like to be able to delete a bookmark

 ```